lsrcz/grisette/README.md

 To run the examples, you also need to install an SMT solver and make it available through `PATH`.
-We recommend that you start with [Z3](https://github.com/Z3Prover/z3), as it supports all our examples.
+We recommend that you start with [Z3](https://github.com/Z3Prover/z3), as it supports all our examples and is usually easier to install.
 [Boolector](https://github.com/Boolector/boolector) is significantly more efficient on some examples, but it does not support all of them.